holehouse-lab/shephard/docs/shephard_file_types.rst

 The remainder of the file (:code:`v1`, :code:`v2`, :code:`vn`) are values or symbols that should map to each residue, such that each residue has a value or symbol in the track file.
 When reading in a track file, an error will occur if the number of symbols/values does not match the protein length.

 Tracks must be EITHER all numerical or all symbolic, and when read in the user has to specify which they are.
 This reflects the fact that Track objects are either symbolic- or value-based.

+Note that, unlike Sites, Domains, and Proteins, Track files do not carry attributes.
+Track objects *can* hold attributes in memory (see ``Track.add_attribute()``), but these are not written to (or read from) a Tracks file — if you need per-Track metadata to persist, store it as a Protein attribute instead.